vglarde/vglarde/README.md

 Machine learning models are fascinating.
 I love new challenges, and I am looking forward to starting a new career in Tech as **Data Engineer**.

-Data Science is a new to me, but I have a previous experience with coding.
+Data Science is new to me, but I have a previous experience with coding.
 Back in 2006, I taught myself PHP/MySQL, and worked as Web Developer for 6+ years.

 ### Current employment
 * Managing Editor and Translator.